 The National Science Teachers Summer School (NSTSS) is a five-day professional development program for experienced and new secondary science teachers from across Australia.
 The program is also open to High School Lab Technicians.

-The National Youth Science Forum (NYSF) has delivered the NSTSS in January of 2010 before officially launching the program in January of 2011 in Canberra.
-From 2018 the NSTSS program in collaboration with the University of Queensland in Brisbane.
+The National Youth Science Forum (NYSF) delivered a pilot program of the NSTSS in January of 2010 before officially launching the program in January of 2011 in Canberra.
+From 2018 the NSTSS program also ran in collaboration with the University of Queensland in Brisbane.

 At the NSTSS, participants will engage in a professional dialogue about teaching and learning, be exposed to cutting-edge research, and explore new methods of engaging students in science, technology, engineering and mathematics (STEM).